 Economy Winter Covers are the least expensive inground pool cover option which currently feature an 8 year warranty, 1 year full replacement, and 7 years pro-rated.
 A good pool cover that should last for several years.

 Pro-Strength Polar Protector covers are our best winter pool cover, and they currently feature a 20 year warranty, 5 years full replacement, and 15 years pro-rated.
-If you’re the kind of person that prefers to buy the best of everything, you’ll be happy with this pool cover.
+If you’re the kind of person that prefers to buy the best of everything, you’ll like this pool cover.

 In between our low-end and high-end pool covers we have at least a half dozen other pool covers to choose from.
 A lot to choose from, I know – but we believe in choice, not confusion!
 As you move up the ladder from good to best, each grade of pool cover is a little stronger and better made.